ulrikdamm/Assembler/README.md

 ## Project status

-Version 1.1 of the project has been released, and contains all core features for the assembler!
-See below for which features are implemented, and which are still to come.
+The assembler is stable and able to produce working binaries.
+See below for which features are supported and which are yet to come.

+### New in version 1.2

+🆕 Optional linker output showing all symbol locations (run with `--output-symbols`)
+🆕 Relative jumps (`jr`)
+🆕 Updated syntax (uses [] instead of () for direct memory access, as in `ld a, [0xff46]`)
+🆒 Example code showing gamepad input and DMA transfers
+🆗 Fixed problems with loads between a and memory that wouldn't assemble properly

 ### New in version 1.1

 🆕 Ability to use labels in expressions (e.g. `ld a, (data_end - data)`)
-🆕 Fixed loading of values between A and memory addresses (e.g. `ld a, (0xff00 + 0x44)`)
 🆕 Allows empty labels (useful for the first point)
 🆕 Better command line interface, allows relative paths
-🆕 Updated examples
+🆒 Updated examples
+🆗 Fixed loading of values between A and memory addresses (e.g. `ld a, (0xff00 + 0x44)`)

 ### Implemented features